 3. Know who your target market is.
 What do local tenants look for, is that different from what local buyers look for?

 If you live locally go to property inspections of competing properties so you can see who they are attracting and how the properties present.
 Pay attention to other people’s comments during an inspection, this is great market research.

 One of our newer property managements recently took a much longer time than average to rent because it was a home targeted to a family area.
 It was near a good school and day care centre, lots of parks and playgrounds.
 However, the house had two bathrooms but no bathtub.
 So many potential tenants walked away with that comment on their lips.

-	Speak to local real estate agents and property managers to establish what the level of demand is, who the likely client will be and what they are looking for.
+Speak to local real estate agents and property managers.
+They’ll help you establish what the level of demand is, who the likely client will be and what they are looking for.
 The type of renovation you might undertake may also be determined by whether the client you are looking for is a tenant or an owner occupier each with their own specific list of desirable features.

 If your property falls short in any of these areas, then the first allocation of funds should go to meeting the requirements of the market.

-	Sometimes a coat of paint and new carpet are enough to meet the likely client’s needs, other times the demographic has completely changed and therefore the standard of housing has also changed.
+Sometimes a coat of paint and new carpet are enough to meet the likely client’s needs.
+Other times the demographic has completely changed.
+Therefore the standard of housing has also changed.
 This is especially true in older areas which are now attracting a different demographic.
-A good example is some of the beach suburbs which originally attracted holiday makers and retirees, and now attract young professional couples.
+A good example is some of the beach suburbs which originally attracted holiday makers and retirees.
+Now, they attract young professional couples.